 You can only apply for special enrollment for up to 60 days after the major life change event occurs.

-If you want your coverage to start on the first day of the next month, your application must be received online or postmarked by the 15th of the month.
+If you want your coverage to start on the first day of the next month, your application must be received online or by US postal mail by the 15th of the month.
 For example, if you apply by February 15, coverage starts March 1.
 If you apply after February 15, coverage starts April 1.

 When will I not qualify for special enrollment?